densh/densh.github.com/quasiquotes.md

 And wrapper will be resolved to `example.Test.wrapper` rather than intended `example.MyMacro.wrapper`.
 To avoid referential transparency gotchas one can use two possible workarounds:

-A. Fully qualify all references. i.e. we can adapt our macros' implementation to:
+1. Fully qualify all references. i.e. we can adapt our macros' implementation to:

        def impl(c: Context)(x: c.Tree) = {
          import c.universe._